“Dictionaries are more than large repositories of information.”

 Given the main concern of my doctoral thesis, combining lexicographic and terminological methodologies, Rute Costa advised me to compete to receive the travel grant.

-the training I had during the Lisbon Summer School with Toma Tasovac (Belgrade Center for Digital Humanities), «From Print to Screen: The Theory and Practice of Digitizing Dictionaries», led me to think that the possibility of sharing my lexicographic knowledge with other entities would be valuable.
+Considering my affinity with academic work, I decided that Real Academia Española was a good choice.
+Also the training I had during the Lisbon Summer School with Toma Tasovac (Belgrade Center for Digital Humanities), «From Print to Screen: The Theory and Practice of Digitizing Dictionaries», led me to think that the possibility of sharing my lexicographic knowledge with other entities would be valuable.

 What is your project about?